scm-manager/scm-review-plugin/README.md

 The plugin can be compiled and packaged with the normal maven lifecycle:

+* clean - `mvn clean` - removes the target directory, can be combined with other phases
 * compile - `mvn compile` - compiles Java code and creates the ui bundle
 * test - `mvn test` - executes test for Java and JavaScript
+* install - `mvn install` - installs the plugin (smp and jar) in the local maven repository
 * package - `mvn package` - creates the final plugin bundle (smp package) in the target folder
-* install - `mvn install` - installs the plugin (smp and jar) in the local maven repository
 * deploy - `mvn deploy` - deploys the plugin (smp and jar) to the configured remote repository
-* clean - `mvn clean` - removes the target directory

 For the development and testing the `serve` lifecycle of the plugin can be used: